Rajaonarison-Andry-Misandratra-Fiderana/WinBooster/README.md

 ## 🧪 How to Use

-1. Save the file as `network-boost.bat`
+1. Save the file as `WinBooster.bat`
 2. Right-click > Run as Administrator
 3. Wait for the script to finish
 4. Reboot your system to apply changes